exonum/exonum-doc/src/get-started/java-binding.md

   export PATH="$PATH:/path/to/your/install/location"
   ```

-  This step is not necessary, but will help you in configuring your workflow.
 - Add a path to your JVM to the `LD_LIBRARY_PATH` environment variable.
 You can use
   the following script: